 Jungle Navigation Co.
-LTD Skipper Canteen – Review!
+LTD Skipper Canteen – A Review!

 Today, I am sharing our review from one of Magic Kingdom’s best-themed table service restaurants – Jungle Navigation Co.
 LTD Skipper Canteen!
 That is QUITE a name.
 Referred to simply as the Skipper Canteen, this Adventureland dining location is a continuation of the theming and story of the Jungle Cruise attraction.